I'm closing in on the half-century mark and I'm still seeking my true purpose. How about you?

 I have never used an actual vision board myself, but I have had a vision board journal for years.
 I like how easily new dreams and goals can be added.
 I have one page for different themes: places to travel, bucket list items, financial goals, health goals, etc. I like the privacy of it and how easy it is to tuck it away when need be.
 It’s also easier to flip back through it and see the progress that you’ve made.
 And finally, as Kristen points out, it’s highly portable.

-So there you have it.
-That, my sassy cool cats, is how you evaluate your life.
-And for this sparkly unicorn right here, I think I’m gonna give it a whirl on Evaluate Your Life Day.
+So there you have it: that's how you evaluate your life.
+I just might give it a whirl myself, on Evaluate Your Life Day.
 But, first: cake.
 With buttercream icing.